PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 ### 4.8 Testing

-The GlucoVigile platform employs a comprehensive testing strategy to ensure reliability and accuracy:
+The GlucoVigil platform employs a comprehensive testing strategy to ensure reliability and accuracy:

 #### 4.8.1 Testing Methodology